pratik123-pawar/Assignment_Solutions/README.md

 #CloudVandana Solutions

-There the some task on Java, JavaScript, Html i am work on and that and solved it.
+There the some task on Java, JavaScript, Html  i am work on it and solved it.